fieldtrip/website/_includes/shared/faq/external.md

 ### Optional toolboxes

 The following toolboxes are also used for specific computations, but are not included in the default FieldTrip release.
-You can download them seperately and place then in the "fieldtrip/external" directory (where they will be automatically found) or anywhere else on your path.
+You can download them separately and place then in the "fieldtrip/external" directory (where they will be automatically found) or anywhere else on your path.

 *  nlxnetcom
 *  meg-pd